We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - A bit bulky

 Compared to vest-type hunting harnesses and rock climbing harnesses, the Hawk Helium Saddle does have more dangling parts.
-I would definitely advise plenty of trial runs with it at ground level so you familiarize yourself with specific adjustments and just learning how to put it on.
-As a harness, this is one of the heavier ones I tested at 4.3 pounds, but as a stand, it’s much lighter than most portables out there and will cut down on your overall weight.
+I would definitely advise plenty of trial runs with it at ground level to familiarize yourself with specific adjustments and how to put it on.
+As a harness, this is one of the heavier ones I tested at 4.3 pounds.
+As a stand, though, it’s much lighter than most portables out there and will cut down on your overall weight.

 The tree tether spliced loop is a bit small for the prusik knot or for the mechanical ascender.
 This means the prusik or the ascender must be removed to attach the tree tether to the tree.
 If you drop one, you better have a spare in your pouch.